rust-lang/nomicon/src/atomics/relaxed.md

 there exists a function that does exactly\* this: `compare_exchange`.

-`compare_exchange` is a bit like a store, but instead of unconditionally storing the value, it will first check the previous value in the modification order to see whether it is what we expect, and if not it will simply tell us that and not make any changes.
+`compare_exchange` is a bit like a store, but instead of unconditionally storing the value, it will first check the value directly before the `compare_exchange` in the modification order to see whether it is what we expect, and if not it will simply tell us that and not make any changes.
 It is an RMW operation, so all of this happens fully atomically — there is no chance for a race condition.

 > \* It’s not quite the same, because `compare_exchange` can suffer from ABA
 > problems in which it will see a later value in the modification order that